 - the church and the rock of San Francesco

 The largest island 🏝 of the lake is however that of Polvese, uninhabited and destined to be a public park 🌴.
-Polvese, reachable by ferry, where you can dedicate yourself to many different activities: you can in fact visit the Church of San Giuliano with its 15th century frescoes, and the remains of the beautiful Monastery of San Secondo, made even more suggestive by from the cypresses that surround it.
-On the small beach of the island you can relax before continuing towards the imposing medieval castle, to admire the wonderful panorama from above.
+Polvese, reachable by ferry, where you can dedicate yourself to many different activities: you can in fact visit the Church of San Giuliano with its 15th-century frescoes, and the remains of the beautiful Monastery of San Secondo, made even more suggestive by the cypresses that surround it.
+On the small beach of the island, you can relax before continuing towards the imposing medieval castle, to admire the wonderful panorama from above.

 Not far away is Magione, a village dominated by the majestic Castle of the Knights of Malta 🏯 and renowned for the production of wrought copper.
 Here you can find, beyond the Castle of the Knights of Malta, the Church of San Giovanni Battista, also built by the Knights of Malta in 1571, the Church of Santa Maria delle Grazie, and the Lambardi Tower.